 The several people who gathered in front of the courthouse to support the activists were detained by the police.

 Amnesty International recently published a report documenting these cases.
-According to the report, the Vietnamese regime is one of the harshest in the world regarding imprisonment of those who call for peaceful resistance against the lack of freedoms in the country.
+According to the report, the Vietnamese regime is one of the harshest in the world in terms of imprisoning those who call for peaceful resistance against the lack of freedoms in the country.

 For more information about the issue, contact Zuzana Gruberová, media coordinator, Centre for Human Rights and Democracy, People in Need, firstname.lastname@example.org, +420 770 101 144